boldflight/BibleConverter/test_EPUB/output/obad.md

 [4] Even if you were to soar high like an eagle, even if you were to make your nest among the stars,
-I can bring you down even from there!” says the Lord. they would steal only as much as they wanted.
+I can bring you down even from there!” says the Lord.

+[5] “If thieves came to rob you during the night, they would steal only as much as they wanted.
 If grape pickers came to harvest your vineyards, they would leave some behind for the poor.